WHAT’S IMPORTANT TO ME AS A PATIENT WITH NEUROPATHY

 It then goes on to admit that toxins in some drugs can cause this, but mostly focusses on diabetes as the main cause.
 But finally, the NHS is following America’s lead and admitting that Neuropathy is a side effect of cancer drugs – but it has taken years for them to admit this.

 During cancer treatment I started getting classic neuropathy symptoms.
-I mentioned these to those treating me, but nobody took any notice.
+I mentioned these to my doctors, but nobody took any notice.
 So to get information I turned to US hospital websites, and discovered it is a complex condition, with problems ranging from loss of sensation, pins and needles, dizziness etc. It can be described as Neuropathy or Peripheral Neuropathy – I haven’t yet worked out which is what.
 But as the cartoon says, lack of funding means lack of treatment.
 And this can mean a long road to finding correct care.

 Treatment on the NHS